ascopes/maven-project-base/README.md

 5. Update `.mvn/license/license-header.txt` with the desired license header.
 6. Update the license name in the POM.
 7. Update the organisation and project URLs in the POM.
+8. Uncomment the CodeQL analysis step in `.github/workflows/build.yaml`.
+This is commented out as it will currently fail without any actual code to scan.
+9. Update the labels and assignees in `.github/dependabot.yaml`

 Additionally, you may wish to: